-Plywood and laminate constitute the main raw materials and are sourced from suppliers in Asia, Latin America, and Europe, while the end-product is produced at Fibo's factory in Lyngdal, Norway.
+Plywood and laminate constitute the main raw materials and are sourced from suppliers in from suppliers in Europe, Asia and Latin America, while the end-product is produced at Fibo's factory in Lyngdal, Norway.
 The company is headquartered in Oslo.